Part 1 of 3 by Don Bell | ⏱️ 14 minute read

 Picture a parade passing through the streets of a city and consider the difference between a street-level view and an aerial view.
 We have the street-level view, and God has the aerial view whereby He simultaneously views the entire parade from its beginning to its end.

-As you stand with friends on the sidewalk watching the parade of colorful floats passing by, you can only view float B in front of you, though you may have recollections of others that passed by earlier.
-You have no knowledge of the floats yet to appear.
+Relationship of Prophecy to Past, Present, or Future EventsImagine that you are standing with friends on the sidewalk watching the parade of colorful floats passing by.
+You can only view float B in front of you, and though you may have recollections of others that passed by earlier, you have no knowledge of the floats yet to appear.
 However…

 God can give you a prophetic word for people needing to relate to an event in their past, present, or future.
 You simply step out in faith and prophesy His words to the people.
 Isn't God amazing?